IvanVigor/Deep-Q-Learning-Network-Unity-collector/README.md

 There is a directory of pictures with the results achieved.

-##  Licence
+##  License
-The code is provided with MIT licence
+The code is provided with MIT license
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Author